Roughage as the basis of your ration

 Sport Plus Cube, Balance Cube, Breeding Cube, Growing Cube, Recover Mash, Herbs & Fibre Mix and the Fibre Mash.

-My horses get either the Sport Plus Cube or the Breeding Cube as a base.
-In combination with the roughage they are given at that time, I know exactly what they are getting by taking samples of the roughage and the nutritional values of the feed, I know exactly what the horses are getting.
+of the roughage and the nutritional values of the feed, I know exactly what the horses are getting.
 Depending on the type of horse and the work he/she has to do, I add the Balance Cube, Growing Cube, Recover Mash, Herbs & Fibre Mix and the Fibre Mash.

 A few examples: the sport horses that have just had a heavy training or competition